Basic example#

 Generators#

-A plant needs at least one generator.
-We add two generators to plant 1, and four generators to plant 2
+A plant needs at least one generator or pump.
+We add two generators to the SHOP model for Plant1, and four generators for Plant2

 # Add a generator object to the model